*New hire will be eligible to receive a total of $2000 bonus in the first year of employment.

 The ACT Mental Health Clinician is a mobile staff position dedicated to at least 85% of the work time to direct community-based work with clients in their home or community-based settings.

-Provide on-call, after-hour support to clients as scheduled.
+provide on-call, after-hour support to clients as scheduled

-Provide direct assistance with family of clients in areas such as in-home family education and relationship building.
+Provide direct assistance with family of clients in the areas such as in-home family education and relationship building.